GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/cert-auth.md

 !!!
 Note
     To make sure Certificate authentication has been enabled successfully, you can check your Gluu Server's OpenID Connect configuration by navigating to the following URL: `https://<hostname>/.well-known/openid-configuration`.
 Find `"acr_values_supported":` and you should see `"cert"`.

-## Make Certificat Authentication the Default Authentication Mechanism
+## Make Certificate Authentication the Default Authentication Mechanism

 Now applications can request Cert authentication, but what if you want to make Cert authentication your default mechanism?
 You can follow these instructions: